 19. Thai Chili Sauce Chicken Stir Fry – Sarah

 This was one of my personal favorites this year.
 It was SO GOOD.
 I mean, when we’re all climbing over each other when the photographs wrap to get a bite, you know it’s excellent.
-Father did good.
+Dad did good.
 Make this with Classic Pork Fried Rice or Vegetable Fried Rice!

 We’re pretty surprised by how excited people were by this dish, but there’s a chance that folks were looking for the Chinese American version, and not this authentic Sichuan version…Sorry to anyone who ended up disappointed, but take it from us, this one’s much better. ;)